Williams-SonomaConsumerAffairs Unaccredited Brand

 Founded in 1956, the company is most well known for its culinary offerings, but Williams-Sonoma branched out into home furnishings with great success.
 It has everything you need for almost every room in your home.

-- Easy returns: Sometimes a piece doesn't work quite the way you think it will, and if you buy from Williams-Sonoma, you can return most items for any reason as long as it's within 30 days and you have the receipt.
+Easy returns: Sometimes a piece doesn't work quite the way you think it will, and if you buy from Williams-Sonoma, you can return most items for any reason as long as it's within 30 days and you have the receipt.

-- Free catalogs: Williams-Sonoma will send you a free catalog so you can see exactly what it offers.
+Free catalogs: Williams-Sonoma will send you a free catalog so you can see exactly what it offers.
 If you can't wait, just go online and start browsing the online catalog.

-- White glove delivery: Some purchases qualify for optional white glove delivery service, which means the item will be delivered, unpacked and assembled where you want it.
+White glove delivery: Some purchases qualify for optional white glove delivery service, which means the item will be delivered, unpacked and assembled where you want it.
 They even take the packing materials with them when they leave.

-- Warehouse sales: If you're looking to score a favorite piece at a deep discount, make sure to check out the warehouse sale section of the website for special offerings.
+Warehouse sales: If you're looking to score a favorite piece at a deep discount, make sure to check out the warehouse sale section of the website for special offerings.

-- Fabric swatches: If you need to test a certain upholstery or wood finish with your existing decor, you can request swatches or stop by a store to get a better idea of what works and what does not.
+Fabric swatches: If you need to test a certain upholstery or wood finish with your existing decor, you can request swatches or stop by a store to get a better idea of what works and what does not.

-- Best for Luxury buyers, interior designers and professionals.
+Best for: Luxury buyers, interior designers and professionals.

-Williams-Sonoma Company Profile
+Williams-Sonoma Company Information

 - Company Name: